telerik/xaml-docs/controls/radtreemap/howto/howto-color-pivotmap-groups.md

 ---
-title: How to change the color of PivotMap groups
+title: How to Change the Color of PivotMap Groups
-page_title: How to change the color of PivotMap groups
+page_title: How to Change the Color of PivotMap Groups
 description: Check our &quot;How to change the color of PivotMap groups&quot; documentation article for the RadTreeMap {{ site.framework_name }} control.
 slug: radpivotmap-howto-change-color-group
 tags: bind,color,pivotmap,background,itemstyle